sagol-python-for-neuroscientists/course_site_2019/SetupPython.md

 6. That's it!
 Python is installed and you're ready to code.

 ## Task 2: Version Control
 Scripts are saved and catalogued using version control.
 The application we'll use this semester is called `git`, and as a web interface we'll use GitHub.com.

-Exercise 1 contains explanations on how to setup version control on your system.
+To install `git` on Windows, go [here](https://git-scm.com/downloads), download the client for your operating system and install it.

 ## Task 3: Jupyter Notebook
 The classes are posted in an editable Jupyter Notebook format, which allows for live coding and easy code presentation.